wildfly/quickstart/servlet-async/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on a JBoss AS 7.
+The application this project produces is designed to be run on *JBoss AS 7* or *JBoss Enterprise Application Platform 6*.

 NOTE:
-This project retrieves artifacts from the JBoss Community Maven repository, a superset of the Maven central repository.
+If you are running *JBoss AS 7* this project retrieves artifacts from the JBoss Community Maven repository, a superset of the Maven central repository.
+If you are running *JBoss Enterprise Application Platform 6*, follow the instructions in the README file at the root of you quickstart folder to configure a local Maven repository.

 With the prerequisites out of the way, you're ready to build and deploy.

 Deploying the application
 -------------------------

-First you need to start JBoss AS 7.
+First you need to start JBoss AS 7 or JBoss Enterprise Application Platform 6.
 To do this, run

     $JBOSS_HOME/bin/standalone.sh